Hg has put Sovos Compliance on the block, five sources familiar with the process told PE Hub.

 Separately, Vista is currently in the process of selling government software company Granicus, as PE Hub reported in July.

 Spokespeople for Hg and Jefferies declined to comment.
-William Blair and Sovos did not return PE Hub’s requests for comment.
+William Blair did not return PE Hub’s requests for comment.

 Action Item: Read about Vista Equity’s sale process for Granicus.